Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ### Debug performance

 While the run-time of optimized builds is generally more important than that of debug builds, it too can have significant impacts on users.
-Many CI systems run tests for debug builds, and a for example 10x regression for debug builds in a foundational component like `slice::sort_unstable` could significantly impact such scenarios.
+Many CI systems run tests for debug builds, and a, for example, 10x regression for debug builds in a foundational component like `slice::sort_unstable` could significantly impact such scenarios.
 To measure the impact the sort-research-rs test suite execution time is measured.

 Current `slice::sort_unstable`: